chirayu16/kommunicate-assignment/README.md

 ## Usage

-- Click the "Get Advice" button to fetch a random piece of advice from the API.
+- Click the button to fetch a random piece of advice from the API.
 - The advice number and text will be displayed.

 ## License